arjun-menon/hubdoc-take-home/README.md

 Your service should also successfully process invoices from multiple concurrent users.

-While you are free to use whatever stack you'd like, you will have to use `pdftotext` in order to extract text from pdf documents.
+While you are free to use whatever stack you'd like, we recommend you use `pdftotext` to extract text from pdf documents.
+If you do use `pdftotext` or another tool installed outside of your required modules, please make sure to tell us the version required.

 * https://linux.die.net/man/1/pdftotext
 * Linux and Mac users can use `brew` or `apt-get`